DIGImend/uclogic-tools/README.md

 To build from the Git tree autotools are required and `./bootstrap && ./configure && make` is sufficient.

-To install huion-tools, use `make install`.
+To install uclogic-tools, use `make install`.

 Usage
 -----

-Huion-tools contains two utilities: huion-probe and huion-decode.
+Uclogic-tools contains two utilities: uclogic-probe and uclogic-decode.

-Huion-probe dumps diagnostics information from Huion graphics tablets and, as a side effect, enables their proprietary mode.
+Uclogic-probe dumps diagnostics information from UC-Logic (and rebranded) graphics tablets and, as a side effect, enables their proprietary mode.

-Huion-decode attempts to extract tablet parameters from the information dumped by huion-probe.
+Uclogic-decode attempts to extract tablet parameters from the information dumped by uclogic-probe.

-Huion-probe accepts two arguments: bus number and device address.
+Uclogic-probe accepts two arguments: bus number and device address.
 You can find them in `lsusb` output by looking for a device with vendor ID 256c and product ID 006e.